bepoland-academy/architecture-exercise/README.md

 1. Update /etc/hosts file at your local machine:
     * `127.0.0.1	localhost discovery-service gateway-service custom-service`
 1. Create new java8/maven project
-    * the parent of main pom.xml should be spring-boot-starter-parent (2.0.x version or above)
+    * the parent of main pom.xml should be ``spring-boot-starter-parent`` (2.0.x version or above)
-    * main pom.xml should have 'dependencyManagement' element pointing to the one of latest stable spring-cloud-dependencies artifact (for instance : Finchley.SR2)
+    * main pom.xml should have ``dependencyManagement`` element pointing to the one of latest stable spring-cloud-dependencies artifact (for instance : Finchley.SR2)
 1. Create discovery-service maven module inside of main project
     * Add main application class with @EnableEurekaServer annotation
     * Add application.yaml (setting server.port to 8888)